PaulWaltersDev/FreeLearningResourcesForSoftwareTesters/README.md

 1. Content must be informative and not overly "salesy"
 1. Contest must be free of charge

-The more resources are added the better, and I ask the testing community to help by contacting me to offer new content or fork and create a pull request.
+This project is very new and the more resources are added the better.
+I ask the testing community to help by contacting me to offer new content or fork and create a pull request.
 If you have any suggestions, please let me know.
 In the meantime, I hope you find the resources below useful.

 Paul Maxwell-Walters (twitter @TestingRants, paulwalters2002@yahoo.co.uk)